buzzqw/TUS/OBSS/markdown-separati/en/04-ability-scores.md

 >>> **Low Characteristics**: Players will still complain about the Ability Scores rolled, it' \*\*s normal, especially less experienced players.
 Try to make them understand that they shouldn' \*\*t limit themselves to looking at the Ability Scores but see the overall picture of the character.
 Suggest Feats that can help them compensate for the Ability Score values.

 >> **The Character Sucks!**: Having low Ability Scores is not the death of the character!
 Rather, try to play so that it' \*\*s not necessary to roll dice or make checks!
 Strive to be witty, intuitive, proactive, clever... in short, everything that can help you solve the situation without necessarily having to roll dice.
-In OBSS, the Narrator rewards players who describe and excel in what the character does!
+In OBSS, the Game Master rewards players who describe and excel in what the character does!

 > It is our choices that show who we truly are, far more than our abilities.
 Albus Dumbledore